CEO & CO-FOUNDER

 She is also a cat person (her cat's hashtag is #PicaTheCat).

-She is most definitely a dog person, but has yet to be responsible for one.
+She is most definitely a dog person.

 Hearken's roots began with WBEZ's Curious City, which Hearken Co-founder and CEO Jennifer Brandel founded as part of AIR's innovative Localore initiative in 2012.
 Curious City was made possible by AIR, WBEZ Chicago and with seed funding from the Corporation for Public Broadcasting.
 Additional funding for Curious City came from The Knight Foundation, The McCormick Foundation, and the Doris and Howard Conant Fund for Journalism.
 (Huge thanks go out to Torey Malatia for believing that the public had the right to play a role in journalism beyond consuming it, or having it happen to them.
 And for giving Brandel the opportunity to test her thesis at WBEZ.)